-SPECIAL HONORS: Inducted into the Astronaut Hall of Fame in 2008.
-Recipient of The Daughters of the American Revolution Award for the top Marine to complete naval flight training in 1976.
-Distinguished Graduate, U.S. Naval Test Pilot School.
-Awarded the De La Vaulx medal by the Federation Aeronautique Internationale in 1994.
-Personal decorations include the Defense Superior Service Medal, the Distinguished Flying Cross, the Defense Meritorious Service Medal, the Meritorious Service Medal, the National Intelligence Medal of Achievement, two NASA Distinguished Service Medals, two NASA Medals for Outstanding Leadership, two NASA Exceptional Service Medals and four NASA Space Flight Medals.
+SPECIAL HONORS: Inducted into the Astronaut Hall of Fame, 2008; Daughters of the American Revolution Award for the top Marine to complete naval flight training, 1976; U.S. Naval Test Pilot School Distinguished Graduate Award; De La Vaulx Medal presented by the Federation Aeronautique Internationale, 1994; Defense Distinguished Service Medal; Defense Superior Service Medal; Legion of Merit; Distinguished Flying Cross; Defense Meritorious Service Medal; Meritorious Service Medal; National Intelligence Medal of Achievement; two NASA Distinguished Service Medals; two NASA Medals for Outstanding Leadership; two NASA Exceptional Service Medals and four NASA Space Flight Medals.

 NASA EXPERIENCE: Selected by NASA in June 1985, Cabana completed initial astronaut training in July 1986, qualifying for assignment as a pilot on future space shuttle flight crews.
 His initial assignment was as the Astronaut Office Space Shuttle Flight Software Coordinator until November 1986.
 At that time, he was assigned as the Deputy Chief of Aircraft Operations for the Johnson Space Center, where he served for two and a half years.
 He then served as the lead astronaut in the Shuttle Avionics Integration Laboratory (SAIL), where the orbiter's flight software was tested prior to flight.
 Cabana has served as a Capsule Communicator (CAPCOM) in Mission Control during space shuttle missions and as Chief of Astronaut Appearances.
 Prior to his assignment to command STS-88, Cabana served for three years as the Chief of NASA’s Astronaut Office.
 Following STS-88, Cabana served as the Deputy Director of Flight Crew Operations.
 After joining the International Space Station Program in October 1999, Cabana served as Manager for International Operations.
 From August 2001 to September 2002, he served as Director, Human Space Flight Programs, Russia.
 As NASA’s lead representative to the Russian Aviation and Space Agency (Rosaviakosmos) and its contractors, he provided oversight of all human space flight operations, logistics and technical functions, including NASA’s mission operations in Korolev and crew training at the Gagarin Cosmonaut Training Center in Star City.
 Upon his return to Houston, Cabana was assigned briefly as the Deputy Manager of the International Space Station Program.
 From November 2002 to March 2004, he served as Director of the Flight Crew Operations Directorate and was responsible for directing the day-to-day activities of the directorate, including the Astronaut Corps and aircraft operations at Ellington Field.
 He was then assigned as Deputy Director of the Johnson Space Center, where he served for three and a half years.
 He next served as the Director of the Stennis Space Center in Mississippi.